-If you're curious about Hungarian craft beers and what Budapest looks like a bit outside the city center, be sure to head to Élesztő.
-From a total of two hundred Hungarian craft beers, Élesztő has a rotating set of 25 on tap, including everything from light crowd-pleasers to sour IPAs.
-Hoppy-beer fans should go for Hara'Punk's tellingly named "Son of a Bitch," an imperial IPA with a hearty 8.5% ABV and an astringent finish.
+Head to Élesztő if you're curious about Hungarian craft beers and what Budapest looks like a bit outside the city center.
+From a total of two hundred Hungarian craft beers, Élesztő serves a rotating set of 25 on tap, including everything from light crowd-pleasers to sour IPAs.

-Its location, inside a former glass manufacturing plant, makes Élesztő the perfect spot for a craft beer bar: the century-old brick walls and exposed fermentation tanks exude a sense of artisanship and give the (false) impression that an actual brewery is on the premises.
+The former glass manufacturing plant that Élesztő occupies is a perfect spot for a craft beer bar: the century-old brick walls and exposed fermentation tanks exude a sense of artisanship and give the (false) impression that an actual brewery is on the premises.
 The spacious courtyard patio lined with communal tables is ideal for larger groups.
-Butcher's Kitchen, a food stall across the courtyard, serves excellent barbecued pastrami (€7) and pulled pork (€6) sandwiches to help slow down the rise in your blood alcohol level.
+Butcher's Kitchen, a food stall inside the courtyard, serves excellent pastrami (€7) and pulled pork (€6) sandwiches to help slow down the rise in your blood alcohol level.
 Both places are cash only!

-And a little trivia: Trafó, the building adjacent to Élesztő toward the street corner, is home to Budapest's leading contemporary arts center with regular dance, music, and English-language theater performances.
+Trafó, the building next to Élesztő toward the street corner, is Budapest's leading contemporary arts center with regular dance, music, and English-language theater performances.